YOLO-LLTS: Real-Time Low-Light Traffic Sign Detection via Prior-Guided Enhancement and Multibranch Feature Interaction: Acknowledgments

-\begin{IEEEbiography}[{ }]{Guodong Yin} received the Ph.D. degree in the Department of Vehicle Engineering, Southeast University, Nanjing, China, in 2007.
+\begin{IEEEbiography}[{ }]{Junzhou Chen} received his Ph.D. in Computer Science and Engineering from the Chinese University of Hong Kong in 2008, following his M.Eng degree in Software Engineering and B.S. in Computer Science and Applications from Sichuan University in 2005 and 2002, respectively.
+Between March 2009 and February 2019, he served as a Lecturer and later as an Associate Professor at the School of Information Science and Technology at Southwest Jiaotong University.
+He is currently an associate professor at the Guangdong Provincial Key Laboratory of Intelligent Transportation System, School of Intelligent Systems Engineering, Sun Yat-Sen University, Guangzhou 510275, China.
+His research interests include computer vision, machine learning, intelligent transportation systems, mobile computing and medical image processing. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Ronghui Zhang} received a B.Sc.
+(Eng.) from the Department of Automation Science and Electrical Engineering, Hebei University, Baoding, China, in 2003, an M.S. degree in Vehicle Application Engineering from Jilin University, Changchun, China, in 2006, and a Ph.D.
+(Eng.) in Mechanical \& Electrical Engineering from Changchun Institute of Optics, Fine Mechanics and Physics, the Chinese Academy of Sciences, Changchun, China, in 2009.
+After finishing his post-doctoral research work at INRIA, Paris, France, in February 2011, he is currently an Associate Professor with the Guangdong Provincial Key Laboratory of Intelligent Transportation System, School of Intelligent Systems Engineering, Sun Yat-Sen University, Guangzhou 510275, China.
+His current research interests include computer vision, intelligent control and ITS. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Jiaming Wu} received the B.S. and M.S. degree in School of Transportation Science and Engineering from Harbin Institute of Technology in 2014, and Ph.D. degree from Southeast University in 2019.
+He is currently an Assistant Professor in the Department of Architecture and Civil Engineering, Chalmers University of Technology, Gothenburg, Sweden.
+His research interests include electric vehicle fleet management (routing and charging), connected and automated vehicles, and intersection control. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Guodong Yin} received the Ph.D. degree in the Department of Vehicle Engineering, Southeast University, Nanjing, China, in 2007.
 From 2011 to 2012, he was a Visiting Scholar with the Department of Mechanical and Aerospace Engineering, The Ohio State University, Columbus, OH, USA.
 He is currently a Professor with the School of Mechanical Engineering, Southeast University, Nanjing, China.
 His research interests include vehicle dynamics, connected vehicles, and multiagent control.
 He has published more than 150 peer-reviewed journal and conference papers. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Liang Lin} (Fellow, IEEE) is a full Professor at Sun Yat-sen University.
 He served as the Executive R\&D Director and Distinguished Scientist of SenseTime Group from 2016 to 2018, taking charge of transferring cutting-edge technology into products.
 He has authored or co-authored more than 200 papers in leading academic journals and conferences with more than 12,000 citations.
 He is an associate editor of IEEE Trans.
 Human-Machine Systems and IET Computer Vision.
 He served as Area Chairs for numerous conferences such as CVPR, ICCV, and IJCAI.
 He is the recipient of numerous awards and honors including Wu Wen-Jun Artificial Intelligence Award, CISG Science and Technology Award, ICCV Best Paper Nomination in 2019, Annual Best Paper Award by Pattern Recognition (Elsevier) in 2018, Best Paper Diamond Award in IEEE ICME 2017, Google Faculty Award in 2012, and Hong Kong Scholars Award in 2014.
 He is a Fellow of IAPR and IET. \end{IEEEbiography}